elatoskinas/blog/_posts/2019-06-15-gsoc-2019-charts-core-implementation.markdown

 }
 {% endhighlight %}

 CoordinateData was created with the intention of storing x and y coordinates as the data.
-For now it was kept simple, and only one method was added, which is adding an entry based on the specified x and y parameaters.
+For now, it was kept simple, and only one method was added, which is adding an entry based on the specified x and y parameters.
 Note again how the adding of data is propagated up to the model to handle the data logic.

 ### Model class